With winter just around the corner here in Australia, it's nice to bask in whatever crisp, auburn glows remain from a perfect Autumn day.

 My husband and I painted our home, from the ceilings down to our doors, and one feature which I really wanted to incorporate throughout the majority of our house, was the cosiness of softer walls against a fresh white trim.
 I am so glad we were not afraid to go with a yellow based paint in our house, as it is now one of our favourite features, and shows you can easily brighten a room without white paint.

 Our living room was one of the last spaces we ever expected would be finished.
-We knew that we needed a fireplace and mantel to anchor our otherwise irregular-shaped room, but it was only when the generosity of my father (who is a cabinet maker by trade) stepped in, that we were able to fulfill this dream.
+We knew that we needed a fireplace and mantel to anchor our otherwise irregular-shaped room, but it was only when the generosity of my father (who is a cabinet maker by trade) stepped in, that we were able to fulfil this dream.

 From our collected antiques, to the slipcovered armchairs around the fire, to the piano by the window where our family loves to play, it has quickly become one of our most beloved spaces.